dev-null321/MIND/README.md

 # RacoGrad

 RacoGrad is a simple deep learning library implemented in Racket, a version of scheme-lisp, designed to provide a basic framework for building and training feedforward neural networks.
 The library includes essential components such as tensor operations, activation functions, loss functions, and backpropagation for gradient calculation and weight updates.
-This was written so I can learn more about neural networks for personal projects, to get better at Racket and Lisp, and of course to provide back to the community!
+This is a hobby project, with updates coming sporadically.
 ## Features

 - Tensor creation and manipulation functions